 School based swabbing programmes

-School based swabbing programmes in the Eastern Bay of Plenty
+School based swabbing programmes in the Bay of Plenty and Lakes

-School based throat swabbing programmes have commenced in the communities of Opotiki, Kawerau and Murupara.
-The programmes are based on the successful Whangaroa (Northland) project and are aimed at preventing rheumatic fever by detecting and treating streptococcal throat infection (‘strep throat’).
+School based throat swabbing programmes are aimed at preventing rheumatic fever by detecting and treating streptococcal throat infection (‘strep throat’).

-Sandra Ball is employed by Eastern Bay Primary Health Alliance (EBPHA) as the clinical lead for all three projects.
+Sandra Ball is employed by Eastern Bay Primary Health Alliance (EBPHA) as the rheumatic fever clinical lead.
 Please contact firstname.lastname@example.org for further information.

-All three children featured on the ‘sore throats matter’ pamphlets have experienced acute rheumatic fever.
-The children Tutohia, Michael and Mersayde and their whanau have generously agreed to represent their communities and share their stories to help raise awareness about rheumatic fever.
+All of the children featured on the ‘sore throats matter’ pamphlets have experienced acute rheumatic fever.
+Tutohia, Michael and Mersayde and their whanau have generously agreed to represent their communities and share their stories to help raise awareness about rheumatic fever.
 For further information please click here.

 Opotiki rheumatic fever prevention project

 Whakatohea Iwi Social and Health Services (WISH) have successfully led the Opotiki project, which commenced in October 2009.
-Nita Walker and Miriam Steadman, community health workers from WISH, visit Opotiki primary schools twice per week and take throat swabs from consented children reporting a sore throat.
-Swabbing also commenced at Opotiki College in term 1 2010.
+Nita Walker and Awatea Pickard, community health workers from WISH, visit Opotiki schools twice per week and take throat swabs from consented children reporting a sore throat.
 The swabs are tested for Group A Streptococcus (GAS) bacteria.